sagnik6969/obsidian/Programming notes/MAKAUT/Academic paper/Proposed model.md

 Furthermore, to ensure the authenticity of each transaction within the blockchain, nodes verify the digital signature associated with each transaction.
 This verification process employs the public key of the corresponding CSP responsible for generating the transaction.

+#### Implementation
+To Implement the proposed model we have developed a file upload system using the proposed model.
+In the implementation multiple CSPs are running from different ports within a single machine.
+Following are different modules of the implementation.
+##### 1. Key generation
+At first when a cloud service provider joins the blockchain network.
+It   generates a pair of public and private keys and stores them locally.
+The private key will be used to digitally sign the transaction.
+The public key will be used as an identity to the cloud service provider.
+By using the public key other CSPs will be able to Identify this cloud service provider.
+The public key will also be used by other CSPs to verify the digital signature of this CSP.
+##### Requesting blockchain from other CSPs
+When a cloud service provider joins the blockchain network